-Vending machines are provided at various locations on campus for the convenience of students and guests.
-These include machines for snacks, drinks, washers and dryers.
+Vending machines for snacks and drinks are provided at various locations on campus for the convenience of students and guests.
 Of course, all vending machines are subject to occasional malfunctions.
 Report malfunctions to the Business Office during normal business hours, where they may obtain a refund for any money lost in the machine.
 Malfunctions at other times should be reported to a member of the Community Life Staff or Campus Safety.
 Deliberate damage to a vending machine will result in discipline charges, and the student(s) responsible will also be charged for any necessary repairs.